saenzemiliano/openssl-certificate-authority/README.md

 ```
 ### Configuration OpenSSL file

-You must change the directory and file locations
+Copy the Root CA configuration file to [YOUR_PATH]/ca/openssl.cnf.
+You must change the directory and file locations.
 ```
 # Directory and file locations.
 dir               = [YOUR_PATH]/ca